MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 > [!TIP]
 > Searching for a feature but didn't find it on this page?
 Try checking out of the previous feature release pages.
 You can navigate there using the links above, or the table of contents.

+## Windows Holographic, version 22H1 - July 2022 Update

+- Build 20348.1511

+Improvements and fixes in the update:

+- Medical partners can access 90fps eye tracking via Extended ET API.
+- Fixed an issue where trying to debug hologram stability for OpenXR workflows may cause a crash.

 ## Windows Holographic, version 22H1 - June 2022 Update